dappforce/subsocial-parachain/pallets/domains/README.md

 #### Crypto payment records

-key of records regarding payment in crypto follows one of the following formats
+A key of records regarding payment in crypto follows one of the following formats

 * `crypto.<TICKER>.address`
   * `crypto.ETH.address` ⇒ `0xD1E5b0FF1287aA9f9A268759062E4Ab08b9Dacbe`